AI use in award entries – research by The Independent Awards Standards Council

 “If AI-generated entries are a concern, establishing a clear policy on AI use will help ensure fairness and transparency.”

-Clearly there is no one size fits all for policies.
-As one judge commented “From an organiser’s perspective, I believe that whether AI-generated content should be accepted largely depends on the nature and purpose of the award.
+Clearly there is no one-size-fits-all for policies.
+As one judge commented: “From an organiser’s perspective, I believe that whether AI-generated content should be accepted largely depends on the nature and purpose of the award.
 If the award aims to recognise creative originality, skill, or personal effort, allowing AI-generated content might compromise the spirit of the competition.
 For awards where individual insights and unique human experiences are essential, I would lean towards discouraging or limiting AI-assisted content.
-However, if the award is focused on innovation, technological advancement, or adaptability, allowing AI could actually enhance the quality and depth of entries.
-In such cases.”
+However, if the award is focused on innovation, technological advancement, or adaptability, allowing AI could actually enhance the quality and depth of entries in such cases.”

 Concluding comment

 As the Independent Award Standards Council, our role is to share best practice and maintain trust in the awards industry – and ethics and transparency are vital here.
-Our conclusion is that the most pressing action off the back of this research is that organisers need to act as decision makers and leaders within their programmes.
-They should factor in the need to lower barriers of inclusion in awards whilst ensuring that judges trust the content they have to judge.
+Our conclusion is that the most pressing action off the back of this research is that organisers need to act as decision-makers and leaders within their programmes.
+They should factor in the need to lower barriers of inclusion in awards while ensuring that judges trust the content they have to judge.
 A difficult balance to strike.
-Ultimately it will be up to the organisers to make a judgement call on their specific programme and write this up as a clear unambiguous policy that entrants and judges can buy into and apply.
+Ultimately it will be up to the organisers to make a judgement call on their specific programme and write this up as a clear, unambiguous policy that entrants and judges can buy into and apply.

-Let’s all work together to ensure that business awards remain of value to those who apply, and trusted by those who see the announcements, trophies and logos in the media.
+Let’s all work together to ensure that business awards remain of value to those who apply, and are trusted by those who see the announcements, trophies and logos in the media.